eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

 ## Overrides file syntax

-The overrides file must be a valid XML file, with a root named `overrides` or `maven-overrides` (in fact, the root name is ignored).
+The overrides file must be a valid XML file named `overrides.xml` or `maven-overrides.xml` (the name is not significant).

 For example: